 Other Public Bus Routes

-There are also buses from the airport to Castelldefels, Sant Boi, Sant Joan de Llobregat and Cornella as well as further afield including Lleida, Tarragona, Tossa de Mar, Roses and Cadaqués.
+There are also buses from the airport to Castelldefels, Sant Boi, Sant Joan de Llobregat and Cornella, as well as further afield, including Lleida, Tarragona, Cadaqués and other towns on the Costa Brava.

 Although I do sometimes use ride-hailing apps, when travelling from the airport, it makes more sense to catch a cab from the taxi rank.
 If you decide to use an app, the driver will normally meet you at one of the following locations: